 Coverage Gaps in Original Medicare

 Original Medicare, also known as traditional Medicare, consists of Part A and Part B. At age 65, you can automatically be enrolled or manually enroll in Original Medicare.

 Original Medicare has several out-of-pocket costs, including monthly premiums, annual deductibles and copayments for doctor services.

 Unlike Medicare Advantage, there is no yearly out-of-pocket maximum in Original Medicare.

 These gaps in Original Medicare insurance can quickly add up, especially if you’re in poor health or on a fixed budget.2022 Original Medicare Out-of-Pocket Costs at a Glance

-- 20 percent of all Part B services, including doctor visits, durable medical equipment and outpatient therapy
+- 20% of all Part B services, including doctor visits, durable medical equipment and outpatient therapy

 - $1,600 Part A hospital deductible for each benefit period